GamesCreatorsClub/GCCPiWarsBlog/posts/2018/04/21/competition.md

 brilliant students

-and last but not least Janina, Naeem and David for making PiWars worth doing, if nothign else but just for watching them learn about engineering and programming needed for the event like this
+and last but not least Janina, Naeem and David for making PiWars worth doing, if nothing else just to learn about engineering and programming needed for the event like this

 and everyone else who contributed to GCC PiWars 2018!
 Thank you again!